Called San Giorgio Maggiore to differentiate it from

 for the altar of the Capella dei Morti (mortuary chapel of the

-monks) here in the last two years of the artist's
+monks) here in the last two years of Jacopo's

-life, and completed in the year of his death, 1594.
-It is mostly the work
+life, and completed in the year of his death, 1594, making it the last

 Joseph of Arimathea, supporting Christ’s head, is said to be a